-Billy (DM), Phil, Kim and Tom are playing a session of D&D. Before entering combat, Billy (DM) explains the rules, decides they will play without a grid, and sets the scene.
-Phil suggests a strategy the group should use to win according to each role's abilities.
+Billy, Phil, Kim and Tom are playing a session of D&D. Before entering combat, Billy (DM) explains the rules, decides they will play without a grid, and sets the scene.
+Phil, who is most familiar with the game, suggests a strategy that the group should take to win according to each role's abilities.
 Tom plays first and takes a Search action.
-Phil stops Tom to suggest that all players work together to defeat the enemies, arguing that Tom, the Cleric, can cast stronger spells than other players and that starting with an attack is more logical.
-Tom hesitates because he wants to role-play his character even if it puts the group at risk.
+Phil stops Tom to suggest that all three players work together to defeat the enemies, arguing that Tom, the Cleric, can cast stronger spells than other players and that starting by attacking "is more logical" than hiding or searching.
+Tom hesitates because he wants to play according to his character's storyline even if it puts the group at risk.
 Kim is quiet.
 Phil argues by describing the actions the three of them could take in the next round.
 Kim nods in agreement with Phil.
 Tom concedes and takes his first turn accordingly.
-On Kim's turn, she wants to Move, Open a locked door while moving, and Attack.
-The DM rules that Kim will not be able to do both actions Unlock a door and Attack.
-Phil insists that, according to the rulebook, the Attack is allowed.
-The DM dismisses the argument.
-The game continues.
+On Kim's turn, she wants to Move, Open a door while moving, and Attack.
+The DM tells her she will not be able to Attack because "the door is stuck and opening it counts as one action."
+Phil insists that the Attack is allowed because "it is instructed in the rule book that interacting with one object on your move is a free action."
+The DM dismisses the argument, Kim completes her turn according to the DM's indications.
+Phil and Billy play their turns and the game moves forward.